Uttam-Rai/SudokuApp/README.md

-# Sudoku TDIUO - Android App
+# Sudoku Master - Android App

-A classic **Sudoku puzzle game** Android app developed in Java with multiple difficulty levels, sharing features, and persistent game data storage.
+**Sudoku Master** is a classic **Sudoku puzzle game** Android app developed in Java.
+It features multiple difficulty levels, sharing options, and persistent game data storage for an engaging mobile experience.

 ---